Police identify two killed in a shooting by off-duty Pentagon police officer

 According to the statement from the spokeswoman, Pentagon police officers have been permitted to take their duty weapons home when off duty since 9/11.
 The officer is current on all use of force and firearms qualifications, according to the Pentagon.

+“The idea that he drew his gun as opposed to pick his phone and call the local police — this should not have happened,” he added.

+Elrich said Takoma Park police is leading the investigation into what happened, but county officials are providing support.

-“I am committed to ensuring justice is served,” Takoma Park Mayor Kate Stewart said.
+“I am committed to ensuring justice is served,” Takoma Park Mayor Kate Stewart said in a statement.
 “The City’s Police Department is working with Montgomery County State’s Attorney’s Office to conduct a complete and full investigation.”

 Montgomery County Council President Tom Hucker (D-District 5), whose district covers Takoma Park, said, “Unfortunately this is only the most recent of far too many tragic shootings in our area.
 In general, we want our residents to call 911 rather than using deadly force on their own in response to activity they believe is suspicious.”